-Minecraft is easily one of the most popular games out there, with a mind-boggling 126million for 2020.
+Minecraft is easily one of the most popular games out there, with a mind-boggling 126million.
 Of course, one of the best parts about Minecraft is being able to build and survive with your friends.

 Luckily, Mojang built a really great framework for playing Minecraft online, and in-fact, the Minecraft server software is completely free for you to use!

 As such, if you’ve got an extra desktop laying around, or are willing to go buy a relatively cheap gaming PC, you can absolutely host your own Minecraft server for you and your friends to play on.

 You Can Do It on Your Own or Get Someone to Do It for You 👔